OML-NPA/EasyML.jl/docs/src/index.md

 ## Package features

-This package allows to use machine learning in Julia through a graphical user interface.

-It is possible to:
-  - Design a neural network
-  - Train a neural network
-  - Validate a neural network
+A training loop with
-  - Apply a neural network to new data
+ - a GUI window
+ - GPU support
+ - support for changing in real time
+    - number of epochs
+    - learning rate
+    - number of tests

-Classification, regression and segmentation on images are currently supported.
+Classification, regression and segmentation on any data with [Flux.jl](https://github.com/FluxML/Flux.jl) models are supported.

-[Flux.jl](https://github.com/FluxML/Flux.jl) machine learning library is used under the hood.

 ```@raw html
 <style>

 .column1 {
   float: left;
-  width: 34%;
+  width: 40.6%;
   padding: 0.25%;
 }

 .column2 {
   float: left;
-  width: 32.5%;
-  padding: 0.25%;
-}

-.column3 {
-  float: left;
-  width: 32.75%;
+  width: 59.4%;
   padding: 0.25%;
 }